ubc-library-rbsc/gillis-2021/pages/homelife.md

      </div>

     <div class="col-sm-6 my-auto">

-{% include feature/blockquote.html text="I do not know how to thank you for that swell pin.
+<blockquote><p>I do not know how to thank you for that swell pin.
 You do not know how I felt when I touched it and looked at for a long time.
 That pin alone brought back the memories that I have cherished for so long.
 It reminded me of Q.H.S. and of the students that were in it and are in it now.
 It brought me back to the time I shook hands with you on that last day at school.
 Gosh, but I wish I could live those years over again.
 I feel like a soldier away on a foreign shore fighting in battles, and thinking the peaceful hours spent before the tragic occurance [sic].
 Thank you an awful lot Joan, for the pin.
-I won't forget it." %}
+I won't forget it.</p></blockquote>
      </div>
   </div>
 </div>